thecodeofdaniel/nasm_script/README.md

 ### Explanation:

 `
-e = execute the following files...
+e = execute the following...
 `

 `